nlesc-sherlock/Sherlock/organization/agenda-sprint-3.md

 -
 ## Day 2 - Februari 17

-- 9:00 Wakeup with coffee and cake!
+- 9:00 Wakeup with coffee and cookies!
 - 9:30 Short progress presentation by each team
 - 10:15 Get to work!
 - 12:00 Lunch